11 (number): Music

 The interval of an octave plus a fourth is an 11th.
 A complete 11th chord has almost every note of a diatonic scale.

+In just intonation and microtonal music theory, the number 11 or the ratio 11/8 denotes an interval between that of a perfect fifth and of a tritone; eleven eighths the frequency of the fundamental tone, or the eleventh harmonic.
+It is an unstable interval and appears mostly in contemporary and experimental music.

 Cultural references

 Film

-In the mockumentary film This Is Spinal Tap, the idiomatic phrase up to eleven is coined to allude to going beyond the limitations of a system, in this case music amplifier volume levels.
+In the mockumentary film "This Is Spinal Tap", the idiomatic phrase up to eleven is coined to allude to going beyond typical limits, in this case guitar amplifier volume levels.

 "Eleventh hour"

 Being one hour before 12:00, the eleventh hour means the last possible moment to take care of something, and often implies a situation of urgent danger or emergency (see Doomsday clock).
 "The eleventh hour" is a phrase in the Parable of the Workers in the Vineyard in the Bible.

 Eleventh Night

 In Protestant communities in Northern Ireland, bonfires are lit to mark the eve of Protestant William III of England's victory over the Catholic James II of England at the Battle of the Boyne.

 Languages

 While 11 has its own name in Germanic languages such as English, German, or Swedish, and some Latin-based languages such as Spanish, Portuguese, and French, it is the first compound number in many other languages: Chinese 十一 shí yī, Korean 열하나 yeol hana or 십일 ship il.

 In Basque, hamaika, "11", also means "a lot".